 In order to get the most out of your visit, we recommend planning your trip for either early summer or the fall.
 While the usual summer tourist crowds are expected to be significantly smaller this year, many animals spend spring and early summer at lower elevations, often grazing closer to roadsides before retreating to higher elevations to escape the heat during the hotter summer months, increasing your chances of spotting wildlife both up close and at a distance.
 During the fall, you’ll be more likely to see wildlife during migration or preparing for hibernation before winter sets in.
-As an added bonus, spring and fall are also when the masses of summer tourists have either returned home or have yet to arrive.
-Though habitat preferences and migration cycles can influence where and when you’ll see the most wildlife, here are a few of the best spots to visit while in the park to visit that are currently open.
+Though habitat preferences and migration cycles can influence where and when you’ll see the most wildlife, here are a few of the best spots in the park to visit that are currently open.

 Lamar Valley is often referred to as America’s Serengeti for its expansive landscape and easy ability to spot animals at a distance.
 While here, be sure to keep a watchful eye out for bison, grizzly bears, coyotes, badgers, and the valley’s most famous resident, the grey wolf.

 Wolves in Yellowstone were hunted to eradication in the early 1900s, as many mistakenly believed that they were harmful to the other animals.
 Without the fear of nearby predators, elk moved into this area and quickly decimated much of the land’s vegetation.
 When wolves were reintroduced into the valley beginning in 1995, the elk population was once again driven away, allowing for the destroyed vegetation to recover.
 This new growth brought in beavers, which in turn created a perfect habitat for birds and native fish.
 It’s easy to appreciate how dramatically both the wolves’ presence and absence have shaped the park we know today, so spotting one is an extra special treat.